mansoorkhan96/filament-versionable/README.md

 }
 ```

-You can also show the `RevisionsAction` on your table rows.
+You can also add the `RevisionsAction` to your table.

 ```php
 use Mansoor\FilamentVersionable\Table\RevisionsAction;